-32 Short Term Observers (30 EU + 2 candidates from EU Focal Points) Indicative Deployment Date of STOs 14/05/2019Departure to Malawi26/05/2019Return to Europe Availability requested for selected Observers 13 days Compulsory pre-deployment awareness training: None Briefing will take place upon arrival: In Blantyre : 15, 16 & 17 May 2019 Forfeit (lump sum) 2 240 € per day
+30 Short Term Observers (28 + 2 candidates from EU Focal Points) Each Member State is invited to submit the following number of possible LTOs: Up to 3 Indicative Deployment Date of LTOs 20/04/2020 - 29/04/2020 Availability requested for selected Observers 10 days in Sri Lanka Compulsory pre-deployment awareness training: None Briefing will take place upon arrival: 2 Days upon arrival in Colombo Forfeit (lump sum) 2 240 €per day Risk Allowance 0 €per day for Election Observation Missions, C(2014) 7782 final.

-1According to the procedures set out the Commission implementing decision of 29.10.2014 adopting the Implementing Arrangements for Election Observation Missions, C(2014) 7782 final.
+1 According to the procedures set out the Commission implementing decision of 29.10.2014 adopting the Implementing Arrangements

-$^{^{2}}$ According to the procedures set out the Commission implementing decision of 29.10.2014 adopting the Implementing Arrangements for Election Observation Missions, C(2014) 7782 final.
+2 According to the procedures set out the Commission implementing decision of 29.10.2014 adopting the Implementing Arrangements for Election Observation Missions, C(2014) 7782 final.

-Important remarks about the lump sum (Forfait):
+Important remarks: Daily lump sums (forfait) to the LTOs/STOs

-- 1. EU Election Observer is a volunteer activity. - 2.
-During the training days including briefings and debriefings, although observers will be given accommodation and meals, they will be granted 84 € for LTOs and 72 € for STOs. - 3.
-A lump sum (forfait) (280 € for LTOs, 240 € for STOs) should be paid per day spent serving as an observer deployed in the field within the Election Observation Mission, in order to ensure daily subsistence (accommodation, food, laundering, etc.). - 4.
-Travelling days for mobilisation and demobilisation of LTOs will be eligible for the payment of partial or full lump sum, as long as Observers are spending the night outside of their place of residence. - 5.
-The following rules will apply, from the day of mobilisation until the day of demobilisation, including for travelling days: - In the event that full board accommodation (i.e. all meals included) is provided by the EU EOM, the lump sum will be reduced to 30%.
-This rate also applies in the case of night flights. - If lunch and dinner are provided, the lump sum will be reduced to 80% of the lump sum.
-Each meal (lunch or dinner) represents deduction of 10% of the lump sum. - Breakfast represents a deduction of 5% of the lump sum. - If only accommodation, including breakfast, is provided, the lump sum received will be reduced to 50%. - If the accommodation without breakfast is provided the lump sum will be reduced to 55%. - 6.
+The lump sum should be paid per day worked on the EOM.

+Travelling days for mobilisation of the Observers will be eligible for the payment of the full lump sum, as long as Observers are spending the night outside of their place of residence.

+Travelling days for demobilisation of the Observers without spending the night outside their place of residence, the lump sum will be reduced to 30%.

+The following rules will apply, from the day of mobilisation until the day of demobilisation, including for travelling days:

+- 1. In the event that full board accommodation (i.e. all meals included) is provided by the EU EOM, the lump sum will be reduced to 30%.
+This rate also applies in the case of night flights. - 2.
+In the exceptional case that accommodation without breakfast is provided, the lump sum will be reduced to 35%. - 3.
+In case that meals (but no accommodation) are provided, the lump sum will be reduced by 10% for each dinner, 10% for each lunch and 5% for each breakfast offered. - 4.
+If only accommodation, including breakfast, is provided, the lump sum received will be reduced to 50% of the maximum daily rate. - 5.
+If the accommodation without breakfast is provided, the lump sum will be reduced to 55%. - 6.
+If the lunch and dinner are provided the per diem will be reduced to 80%.

 Public transportation from the place of residence (as recorded in the EOM Roster at the time of the submission of the application) to the closest or economically most advantageous airport (and back) will be reimbursed, on top of the lump sum received.
+Taxi fare is eligible for financing only from the nearest bus/train station and following the prior approval from Commission.

+Per diem calculation - LTOs/STOs

+Accommodation Breakfast Lunch Dinner Total

+Provided Provided Provided Provided 30%

+Provided - Provided Provided 35%

+Provided Provided - - 50%

+Provided - - - 55%

+- Provided Provided Provided 75%

+- - Provided Provided 80%

-Terms of Reference Long Term Observer (LTO)
+Terms of Reference

+Long Term Observer (LTO)

-Under the supervision of the Observer Coordinator and in coordination with the Service Provider's team of experts and liaison officers, the Long Term Observers shall carry out the following specific tasks:
+Under the supervision of the Observer Co-ordinator and in coordination with the Service Provider's team of experts and liaison officer, the Long Term Observers shall carry out the following specific tasks: